 - Time in business: 2+ years in business is preferred by most lenders.
 Although some lenders are willing to work with businesses that have been around for six months or more.

 - Revenue: Lenders often have minimum income requirements and will require verification.
+Minimum monthly revenue of $10,000+ is common.

 - Type of business: Lenders commonly have lists of industries they will or won’t lend into.
+Learn more about high risk industries here.

-If you don’t meet some of those requirements, you or your business will likely need to meet other qualifications.
-In other words, a business with bad credit, few revenues and/or in an industry that is difficult to fund because it is considered risky, will likely have trouble getting funded.
+But generally, a business with bad credit, low or no revenues, and/or in an industry that is difficult to fund because it is considered risky, will likely have trouble getting funded.
 They could be vulnerable to scams.

 If you are having trouble qualifying for a small business loan, there are legitimate resources that may be able to help: